Wednesday, November 26, 2025

 Maybe not forever but.. this move has shown me who really cares and who wants it to be about them all the time.
 As if I didn't know but still..
 ANYWAY... that's not what this blog is about.

-This is the last cross stitch I did in Texas.
-I finished it last Thursday and now I have all of my stitchy things packed except for stuff for my next two projects, in case I get to work on them in the hotel while we are traveling or if I need something to do before the movers get to the house, since it's gonna take them longer than it takes us.
+I finished this one last Thursday and now I have all of my stitchy things packed except for stuff for my next two projects, in case I get to work on them in the hotel while we are traveling or if I need something to do before the movers get to the house, since it's gonna take them longer than it takes us.
 I would say it's the last one I did in the house I grew up in but we all know I will do more cross stitching there when I visit.
 So I'll say the last one I did when I LIVED in the house I grew up in.
 Why do I chronicle these sort of sad things?
 I don't know...

 Wednesday, August 13, 2025